The stone that the builders refused has become the cornerstone.

 Darby is an Inclusion Specialist at CBJ with a California dual credential in Special Education and General Education K-12, and a Masters degree in Social Work.

-We meet on the second Wednesday of each month, unless it falls on a holiday, from 4:30 – 5:30pm in the Beit Midrash.
+We meet on the second Wednesday of each month, unless it falls on a holiday, 4:30–5:30pm in the Beit Midrash.
 Any information shared by group members is strictly confidential.
 Feel free to drop in at any time.
-For questions or more information please contact Darby; firstname.lastname@example.org.
+For questions or more information please contact Darby directly.

 - Ian’s Walk; A Story About Autism by Laurie Lears